-In 1982, Robert Moody founded the Transitional Learning Center after his son Russell experienced a traumatic brain injury.
+In 1982, Robert Moody founded the Moody Neurorehabilitation Institute after his son Russell experienced a traumatic brain injury.
 Robert’s dedication to the highest quality of care for TBI patients is the same dedication our staff brings to each one of our patients.

 Contact us today to learn how we can help your loved one recover from TBI and regain their health.